hoangbui93/Unit-Economics-Techstream/README.md

 **Objective:** calculate the unit economics for Streamline Pro for the month of March 2023.
 This will help us assess the profitability and efficiency of our customer acquisition strategies and operational expenses.

+## 🛠 Tools Used
+- Python
+- Pandas
+- Google Colab

+## 📁 Files
+- `TechStream_Solutions.ipynb`: Jupyter Notebook containing all analysis and visualizations.
+- `data/`: (Optional) Folder with raw data used in analysis.
+- `README.md`: Project description and key insights.

 ## 📊 Metrics Calculated
 - **Customer Acquisition Cost (CAC)**
 - **Average Revenue Per User (ARPU)**